-Fifteen year old Cindy suffered from scoliosis, or curvature of the spine.
-Cindy’s pediatrician referred to her a local pediatric orthopedic practice which specialized in corrective surgery for scoliosis.
-The surgery involved cutting into Cindy’s back and exposing the spine, straightening the curve and holding the straightened spine in place with wires, screws and hooks.
+Fifteen-year-old Cindy suffered from scoliosis, or curvature of the spine.
+Cindy’s pediatrician referred to her a local pediatric orthopedic practice that specialized in corrective surgery for scoliosis.
+The surgery involved cutting into Cindy’s back and exposing the spine, straightening the curve, and holding the straightened spine in place with wires, screws, and hooks.
 The screws and hooks were to be anchored into Cindy’s vertebrae and the wires stretched between them in such a way as to straighten Cindy’s spine.
 Since the procedure involved potential risk to Cindy’s spinal cord, the operation would be monitored by a technician whose equipment was designed to alert the operating team if a potential spinal cord injury occurred.
 Cindy’s parents agreed to the surgery.

-After suit was filed, the parties engaged in extensive pre-trial preparation for two (2) years.
+After the suit was filed, the parties engaged in extensive pre-trial preparation for two (2) years.
 Over thirty-five witnesses statements were taken.
-Expert witnesses were deposed in Washington, D.C., Atlanta, Georgia, Orlando, Florida and San Juan, Puerto Rico.
-When the case was scheduled for trial, the doctor, neuromonitoring technician and hospital requested mediation.
-After fourteen hours of mediation in which more than twenty people participated, the case was resolved for a significant confidential sum which would provide financial protection and adequate resources to care for Cindy the rest of her life.
+Expert witnesses were deposed in Washington, D.C., Atlanta, Georgia, Orlando, Florida, and San Juan, Puerto Rico.
+When the case was scheduled for trial, the doctor, neuromonitoring technician, and hospital requested mediation.
+After fourteen hours of mediation in which more than twenty people participated, the case was resolved for a significant confidential sum that would provide financial protection and adequate resources to care for Cindy for the rest of her life.